David Noble (footballer, born 1982)

 David James Noble (born 2 February 1982) is a football manager and former player, playing as a midfielder.
-He was most recently manager of St Albans City.
+He is currently assistant manager at Hemel Hempstead Town.

 Noble made more than 300 appearances in the Football League for Watford, West Ham United, Boston United, Bristol City, Yeovil Town, Exeter City, Rotherham United, Cheltenham Town and Oldham Athletic.
 Internationally, he represented his native England at levels up to under-20 before playing under-21 and B international football for Scotland.

 Club career

 Arsenal

 Noble was born in Hitchin, Hertfordshire.
 His career began as a trainee at Arsenal, with whom he won the FA Youth Cup in 2000.
 His first senior appearance was on loan at Watford in the 2001–02 season, under the management of Gianluca Vialli; where he scored once against Grimsby Town.

 West Ham United

 In February 2003, Noble joined newly relegated West Ham United on a free transfer, signing a deal until the end of the 2003–04 season.
 He made his debut in a League Cup game against Rushden & Diamonds on 13 August 2003, playing the full 90 minutes of a 3–1 win, but found chances limited and made three League appearances as substitute in August and September.